awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 ### Things to note<a name="bucket-key-ex-things-to-note"></a>

-Consider the following issues when you use S3 Batch Operations to encrypt objects with Bucket Keys:
+Consider the following issues when you use S3 Batch Operations to encrypt objects with S3 Bucket Keys:
-+ You will be charged for S3 Batch Operations jobs, objects, and requests in addition to any charges associated with the operation that S3 Batch Operations performs on your behalf, including data transfer, requests, and other charges\.
++ You will be charged for S3 Batch Operations jobs, objects, and requests in addition to any charges associated with the operation that S3 Batch Operations performs on your behalf, including data transfers, requests, and other charges\.
 For more information, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing)\.
 + If you use a versioned bucket, each S3 Batch Operations job performed creates new encrypted versions of your objects\.
-It also maintains the previous versions without Bucket Key configured\.
+It also maintains the previous versions without an S3 Bucket Key configured\.
 To delete the old versions, set up an S3 Lifecycle expiration policy for noncurrent versions as described in [Lifecycle configuration elements](intro-lifecycle-rules.md)\.
 + The copy operation creates new objects with new creation dates, which can affect lifecycle actions like archiving\.
-If you copy all objects in your bucket,

-   all the new copies have identical or similar creation dates\.
+If you copy all objects in your bucket, all the new copies have identical or similar creation dates\.
 To further identify these objects and create different lifecycle rules for various data subsets, consider using object tags\.

 ## Summary<a name="bucket-key-ex-summary"></a>

 In this section, you sorted existing objects to filter out already encrypted data\.
-Then you applied the Bucket Key feature on unencrypted objects by using S3 Batch Operations to copy existing data to a bucket with Bucket Key activated\.
+Then you applied the S3 Bucket Key feature on unencrypted objects by using S3 Batch Operations to copy existing data to a bucket with an S3 Bucket Key activated\.
 This process can save you time and money while allowing you to complete operations such as encrypting all existing objects\.

 For more information about S3 Batch Operations, see [Performing large\-scale batch operations on Amazon S3 objects](batch-ops.md)\.